cryptexfinance/contracts/docs/RewardHandler.md

 ## `RewardHandler`

 ### `updateReward(address _account)`

-Updates the reward and time on call.
+Updates the reward and time when called. <!-- TODO: Does this update the reward and time _for an account_ when called? -->

 ### `onlyVault()`

 Reverts if the caller is not a vault.

 ### `constructor(address _owner, address _rewardsToken, address _vault)` (public)

-Constructor
+Constructs a new RewardHandler.

 ### `totalSupply() → uint256` (external)

-Returns the total amount of TCAP tokens minted and getting reward on this vault.
+Returns the total amount of TCAP tokens minted and getting rewards on this vault.

 ### `balanceOf(address _account) → uint256` (external)

-Returns the amount of TCAP tokens minted and getting reward from specific user.
+Returns the amount of TCAP tokens minted and getting rewards from a specific user `_account`.

 ### `getRewardForDuration() → uint256` (external)

 ### `stake(address _staker, uint256 _amount)` (external)

-Called when TCAP is minted, adds the minted value as stake
+Called when TCAP is minted, adding the minted value as stake.

+Rewards will be updated when called.

-Only vault can call it
+Only the vault can call this function.
-updates rewards on call

 ### `exit(address _staker)` (external)

 Removes all stake and transfers all rewards to the staker.

-Only vault can call it
+Only the vault can call this function.

 ### `notifyRewardAmount(uint256 _reward)` (external)

-Notifies the contract that reward has been added to be given.
+Notifies the contract that a reward has been added to be given and increases the duration of rewards.

-Only owner  can call it
+Only the owner can call this function.
-Increases duration of rewards

 ### `recoverERC20(address _tokenAddress, uint256 _tokenAmount)` (external)

- Added to support recovering LP Rewards from other systems such as BAL to be distributed to holders
+Added to support recovering LP rewards from other systems such as BAL to be distributed to holders.

-Only owner  can call it
+Only the owner can call this function.

 ### `setRewardsDuration(uint256 _rewardsDuration)` (external)

- Updates the reward duration
+Updates the reward duration.
+Previous rewards must be complete.

-Only owner  can call it
+Only the owner can call this function.
-Previous rewards must be complete

 ### `lastTimeRewardApplicable() → uint256` (public)

 Returns the minimum between current block timestamp or the finish period of rewards.

 ### `rewardPerToken() → uint256` (public)

 Returns the calculated reward per token deposited.

 ### `earned(address _account) → uint256` (public)

 Returns the amount of reward tokens a user has earned.

 ### `min(uint256 _a, uint256 _b) → uint256` (public)

-Returns the minimum between two variables
+Returns the minimum between two variables.

 ### `withdraw(address _staker, uint256 _amount)` (public)

-Called when TCAP is burned or liquidated, removes the burned value as stake
+Called when TCAP is burned or liquidated, removing the burned value as stake.

+Rewards will be updated when called.

-Only vault can call it
+Only the vault can call this function.
-updates rewards on call

 ### `getRewardFromVault(address _staker)` (public)

-Called when TCAP is burned or liquidated, transfers to the staker the current amount of rewards tokens earned.
+Called when TCAP is burned or liquidated, transferring the current amount of rewards tokens earned to the staker.

+Rewards will be updated when called.

-Only vault can call it
+Only the vault can call this function.
-updates rewards on call

 ### `getReward()` (public)

-Transfers to the caller the current amount of rewards tokens earned.
+Transfers the current amount of rewards tokens earned to the caller.

-updates rewards on call
+Rewards will be updated when called.

 ### `RewardAdded(uint256 reward)`

-An event emitted when a reward is added
+An event emitted when a reward has been added.

 ### `Staked(address user, uint256 amount)`

-An event emitted when TCAP is minted and staked to earn rewards
+An event emitted when TCAP is minted and staked to earn rewards.

 ### `Withdrawn(address user, uint256 amount)`

-An event emitted when TCAP is burned and removed of stake
+An event emitted when TCAP is burned and removed from stake.

 ### `RewardPaid(address user, uint256 reward)`

-An event emitted when reward is paid to a user
+An event emitted when reward has been paid to a user.

 ### `RewardsDurationUpdated(uint256 newDuration)`

-An event emitted when the rewards duration is updated
+An event emitted when the rewards duration has been updated.

 ### `Recovered(address token, uint256 amount)`

-An event emitted when a erc20 token is recovered
+An event emitted when an ERC20 token has been recovered.